-Costa Rica Travel Information and Tips
+Costa Rica Travel Information and Suggestions

 Costa Rica is certainly an exquisite and promising travel destination.
 Located in Central America, this part of the Isthmus covers a minuscule 0.01 percent of the planet's surface, and yet holds approximately 6 percent of the world's entire biodiversity.

 This country is reknowned for its amazing scenery, well developed national parks and biological reserves, as well as many other advantages related to social aspects and infrastructure.